alexpichel/okb-gatsby/content/posts/2015-10-19--juveniles-in-sam-johnson-park/index.md

 agency: "Redmond Police Department"
 category: "Policing"
 tags:
+  - "chronic nuisance"
-  - "Chronic Nuisance"
+  - "CPTED"
-  - "Juvenile Justice"
+  - "crime prevention"
-  - "Quality of Life"
+  - "juveniles"
 subTitle: "A multi-faceted approach - including CPTED, relationship building, and focused patrols - was used to address juvenile problems and safety concerns at a local park."
 ---